argshook/zettelkasten/create-pr-with-openai.md

 ## Conclusion

-By combining Python, OpenAI, and GitHub CLI, we've created a powerful tool that streamlines PR creation.
-It frees us from the tedious process of manually entering PR information and allows us to focus more on coding.
+By combining Python, OpenAI, and GitHub CLI, I now have a great tool to speed up PR creation.
+Once i'm ready to push changes to GitHub, all is needed is to run `,pr-create`.

+After typing hundreds of PR titles and descriptions, this little trick feels like an incredible time saver.

+Granted, titles and descriptions aren't always on-point.
+Nonetheless, it's much easier to quickly edit a few logic mistakes in text instead of starting from empty text field.

 If you'd like to use or further explore this script, you can find the complete version [here in my dotfiles repo](https://github.com/argshook/dotfiles/blob/master/.argsdotfiles/bin/%2Cpr-create).